Kurtcastroooo/Python---API/README.md

 --VS code for interface
 --Python to call API
---Python to Save to a Flat File
+--Python to Save Data to a Flat File
---Consume in Tableau (Public) Dashboard